calchen01/MovieRecommendationWebApp/README.md

 2. The Top Movies section of the Dashboard dynamically generate movie genres based on data in the IMDB database.
 ![pic2](pic2.jpeg)

-3. When you click on one of the genres, a list of top 10 movies in that genre will be displayed, along with their ratings.
+3. When you click on one of the genres, a list of top 10 movies in that genre ordered primarily by rating and secondarily by vote count will be displayed.
 ![pic3](pic3.jpeg)

 4. In the Recommendations tab, you can enter the movie IDs of your 3 favorite movies and click Submit.
 ![pic4](pic4.jpeg)

-5. The web app will find out what is the majority genre among these 3 movies (each movie can have multiple genres) and will display the top 10 movies in that majority genre.
+5. The web app will find out what is the majority genre among these 3 movies (each movie can have multiple genres) and will display the top 10 movies by rating in that majority genre.
 ![pic5](pic5.jpeg)

 6. The Best of tab dynamically generates a drop-down menu of decades based on data in the IMDB database.